karindragimhan49/ShareTheHope/README.md

 Start the frontend development server:

-    npm run dev
+    npm start

+    Note: No .env file is required for the frontend setup as all configurations are managed through the backend.

 Usage

     Access the application via the frontend live demo link or localhost if running locally.
-    Donors can list their donations and view their history.
+    Log in to create, manage, and view your donations and transaction history.
-    Recipients can browse donations and claim items.
+    Admin users can approve donations and allocate funds to schools.
-    Admins can manage the entire system.

 Environment Variables

+Create a .env file in the backend directory and add the following variables:

 Backend

-MONGO_URI=your_mongodb_connection_string
-JWT_SECRET=your_jwt_secret_key
 PORT=5000
+MONGO_URI=mongodb+srv://yourusername:yourpassword@cluster0.mongodb.net/ShareTheHope
+NODE_ENV=development
+JWT_SECRET=your-jwt-secret

 Frontend

     No .env file is required for the frontend.

+Now the **Installation and Setup** section appears directly as plain text under the **Project Structur